All guides

 7. Structured data for images

-For recipes, products and articles, adding ImageObject structured data helps Google understand your images and can unlock rich results.
+For recipes, products and articles, adding ImageObject structured data helps Google understand your images and can show rich results in search.
 At minimum, include the image URL in your article or product schema.

 8. Captions: underrated SEO signal